 Rose Mallow

 • Dies after a frost; needs to be replanted next year

-• Long stamen emerges from center
+• Super long stamen emerges from the center

+Rose Mallow